Produzione in piccoli lotti di parti di prodotti in fibra di carbonio: Strategie chiave per il successo

 Small batch producers can outperform mass manufacturers by:

-• Delivering faster (4-6 settimane vs. 12+ weeks for mass production).
+• Delivering faster (4-6 settimane contro.
+12+ weeks for mass production).

-• Focusing on high-margin niche markets (PER ESEMPIO., luxury automotive parts) where big brands can’t compete.
+• Focusing on high-margin niche markets (per esempio., luxury automotive parts) where big brands can’t compete.

 La prospettiva della tecnologia Yigu